rpigu-i/python-twitter-shill-hunter/README.md

 The final value is `dialect` (Note: this value is required but not currently used in the pre-release version).
-Based upon yhe dialect input, tweets will be searched to see if they deviate from target dialect.
+Based upon the dialect input, tweets will be searched to see if they deviate from target dialect.

 For example if the target account is suppose to be using UK English